-Our Geography curriculum aims to provoke and answer questions about the natural and human worlds, using different scales of enquiry to view them from different perspectives.
-Children are taught to develop knowledge of places and environments throughout the world, and understand maps and atlases.
-The children learn through an investigative approach, asking questions, gathering and recording geographical information and using various resources.
 Our History curriculum enables children to recognise that studying history is relevant and exciting.
 They consider how the past influences the present, what past societies were like, how these societies organised themselves, and what beliefs and cultures influenced people’s actions.
 The children learn about local, British, European and international history, and the historical order in which people lived and events happened.
 They are also taught how the past can be shown and explained in different ways.
-We aim to provide our children with memorable experiences and our Humanities work is enhanced by educational visits to places of historical and geographical interest.
+We aim to provide our children with memorable experiences and our History work is enhanced by educational visits to places of historical and geographical interest.

 The National Curriculum identifies that children need a high-quality computing education equipping pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science where pupils are taught the principles of computational thinking.
 They learn how to put this knowledge to use when writing simple computer programs or controlling robots through simple coding and programming exercises.
 They learn how digital systems such as the Internet, computer networks and email work where pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.

 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems as well as access a range of content.
 Pupils are equipped to use information technology by working with various software programs; operating a variety of computer hardware types such as laptops and Android devices and accessing a range of digital content both off and online.